YanniZ06/SillyFrogGame/README.md

 # The Silly Frog Game™
-A funky "game" I made for my gf in 7 hours
+A funky "game" I made for my gf in a bunch of days

 It's in german so err yeah